brianguenter/FastDifferentiation.jl/README.md

 ```
 This is because the call `f(x,y)` creates an expression graph.
 At graph creation time the **FD** variables `x,y` are unevaluated variables with no specific value so they cannot be compared with any other value.

 The algorithm can be extended to work with conditionals applied to **FD** variables but the processing time and graph size may grow exponentially with conditional nesting depth.
-A future version may allow for limited conditionals.
+A future version may allow for limited conditional nesting.
 See [Future Work](#FutureWork) for a potential long term solution to this problem.

 Expression graphs with more than 10⁵ operations may take seconds or minutes for the expression graph preprocesing step.
 This is a known issue and should be addressed in a future version.
 For these very large graphs the translation from expression graph to Julia Expr is fast but the LLVM compilation time can be long.